amazingrv/react-starter/README.md

 npm install
 ```

-To run in hot module reloading mode:
+To run in hot reloading mode using webpack-dev-server:

 ```sh
 npm start